sheldonshi/ninjatodo/README.md

 ninjatodo
 =========

-Ninja To Do is a minimalist to do list in Java, originally ported from mytinytodo 1.4.2 in php (http://mytinytodo.net).
-Ninja To Do uses the Play Framework 1.2.4 (http://playframework.org)
+Ninja To Do is a minimalist to do list in Java, originally ported from mytinytodo 1.4.2 in php (http://mytinytodo.net) and enhanced substantially thereafter.
+Ninja To Do uses the Play Framework 1.2.4 (http://playframework.org).

 ## Introduction